open/close all folders

 - In Stage Beauty, Maria steals Ned Kynaston's dress to wear to dinner at the palace.
 Kynaston, being a man, has broad shoulders and a large torso, and Maria is much smaller than he is, yet the dress fits like it was made for her.

 - Pointed out in the Mystery Science Theater 3000 version of Space Mutiny.
-Hero David Ryder beats up an Enforcer, strips him naked and takes his uniform.
+Hero David Ryder steals an Enforcer uniform, which fits perfectly despite Ryder being about half a foot taller and considerably more muscular.
 As Tom Servo says, "So, he fits into a uniform that was really restrictive on a tiny guy."

 - In a possible model for this trope, the titular Rings of Power from The Lord of the Rings are capable of altering their size fit their present owner (and to treacherously slip off their finger).